Inclement Weather Information

 - An automated phone call is sent to affected families.

-- Information is also posted on the PPS facebook page.
+- Information also is posted on the PPS website, submitted to the media, and posted on the PPS Facebook page.

 Individual school decisions